 An apprenticeship program may be a great career path for you!
 Learn more about getting into the industry here: Apprentice vs Journeyman!

 When working in or around structures built before 1978, air balancing contractors may need to contain lead paint if it is present.

 Knowing the correct procedures required by the Environmental Protection Agency is critical for tradesmen working in a commercial setting.

 Lead paint can travel miles through air, rest on soil, and enter air ducts causing potentially fatal respiratory damage.

 All tradesmen must be a source of information for their clients and community if they want referrals and repeat business.

 Learn how to get an EPA Certification in 8 hours!

 Being able to read and understand blueprints is a core skill for anyone working in or around a construction site.

 Identifying the structural details and dimensions of a building before making alterations is critical.
 Construction blueprints communicate an array of information to builders.

-Being comfortable with construction blueprints is an invaluable skill for all tradesman, but especially for an air balancing contractor who may be apart of a larger construction project.
+Being comfortable with construction blueprints is an invaluable skill for all tradesmen, but especially for an air balancing contractor who may be a part of a larger construction project.
 Learn how to read Blueprints!